-Throughout the Guidelines we have identified documentation or evidence you need to keep in order to demonstrate completion of various steps in the training, accreditation and re-accreditation of sample collection personnel.
-In order to ensure you can meet the requirements of ISTI Annex G.4.4.5, you must have the evidence identified below in your sample collection personnel files.
+Throughout the Guidelines we have identified documentation or evidence you need to keep to demonstrate completion of various steps in the training, accreditation and re-accreditation of sample collection personnel.
+To ensure you can meet the requirements of ISTI Annex G.4.4.5, you must have the evidence identified below in your sample collection personnel files.
 These files can be paper or electronic copies.